openfisca/openfisca-doc/source/openfisca-web-api/trace-simulation.md

 }
 ```

-If you send it to your `country-template` model Web API or try it out on the `/trace` endpoint in [swagger](https://demo.openfisca.org/legislation/swagger), you get the following response composed of three sections:
+If you send this situation to your `country-template` model Web API or try it out on the `/trace` endpoint in [swagger interface](https://demo.openfisca.org/legislation/swagger), you get the following response composed of three sections:
     * `entitiesDescription`: lists the persons and how they belong to the model group entities,
     * `requestedCalculations`: lists the asked calculations (e.g. variables with values at `null`),
     * `trace`: lists the calculation steps.